 Biofuels are transportation fuels such as ethanol and biodiesel that are made from biomass materials.
 These fuels are usually blended with petroleum fuels (gasoline and diesel fuel), but they can also be used on their own.

 Ethanol is a renewable, plant-based fuel.
 In Minnesota most ethanol is produced from field corn, not the sweet corn we enjoy fresh off the cob, frozen or canned.
 Ethanol can also be made from other sugary or starchy crops like sugar cane, wheat, sorghum, and potatoes.

 Nearly all of Minnesota’s ethanol plants use a dry mill process.
 To make ethanol using a dry milling process, field corn is ground into a coarse flour-like substance.
 It’s then mixed with water to form a mash.
 By adding enzymes, yeast and heat, the starchy mash converts to sugar, and then the sugar converts to alcohol.
 The liquid is then separated from the remaining solids.
 The liquid, at this point, is now called ethanol and is distilled and denaturanted to make it undrinkable.
-The solids become a high-protein livestock feed.
+The solids become a high-protein livestock feed and other products.

 More than 99 percent of the corn grown in the United States is field corn.
 Field corn is harvested when the kernels are fully matured and dried.
 Field corn is primary used for livestock feed, ethanol production and other manufactured products.
 A small portion is processed for use as corn cereal, corn starch, corn oil and corn syrup.
 Sweet corn is enjoyed fresh off the cob, frozen or canned.
 This type of corn is picked when the kernels are immature, which is why sweet corn is soft and sweet.

 Ethanol helps decrease fuel and transportation costs, which can be the most expensive part of food production.
 According to the World Bank, there is a strong correlation between oil and food prices.